 With its inability to catch small debris, small bits of algae are allowed to pass through the filter and take hold, versus getting filtered out as it would in either of the other two filter types.

 Cartridge filters are the newest type of filter, and are the second best with it’s ability to grab particles @ 15 -25 microns.

 These fiber filter types have become extremely popular in the past few years, especially with above-ground swimming pools.
-Water enters the housing, water is then forced through the porous fiber cartridge material, trapping all particles larger than 15-25 Microns on the surface.
-Once the water makes it to the inner core, filtered water is directed back to the pool.
+Water enters the filter housing delivered from the pump, water is then forced through the porous fiber cartridge material, trapping all particles larger than 15-25 Microns on the surface.
+Once the water makes it to the inner core, the then filtered water is directed back to the pool.

-Cartridge filters are used in many industries including water purification for drinking.
-The quality of the filter is determined by the density of the pleats, as well as how deep they are are.
+Cartridge filters are used in many industries including water purification for drinking, hot tubs and more.
+The quality of the filter is determined by the density of the pleats on the cartridge, as well as how deep the pleats are.

 Buying Tip* Remember it is the cartridge the actually cleans the water.
 You can buy a Unicel cartridge for the cheapest cartridge filter on the planet, and it will clean the water as good as the best brands like Pentair or Hayward.